decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 - The Netlify CMS interface is simple and easy to learn for content editors
 - Branch deploys and previews are amazing
 - Netlify’s free plans give you the freedom to evaluate the offering before committing
-- There is an active and very helpful [community](https://gitter.im/netlify/NetlifyCMS) for Netlify CMS on Gitter
+- There is an active and very helpful [community chat](https://netlifycms.org/chat) for Netlify CMS
 - Netlify CMS is open source and welcomes contributions

 ### Cons